JORGE ARTURO GONZÁLEZ | LEGAL JARGON WRITER

 International Arbitration and the COVID-19 Revolution (Edited by Maxi Scherer, Niuscha Bassiri, Mohamed S. Abdel Wahab)

 Jorge Arturo González

-Jorge is a Law student from Universidad de Costa Rica.
+Jorge Arturo is a trainee lawyer at a Latin American law firm, having graduated from Universidad de Costa Rica.
 During his studies, he completed an exchange program in Utrecht University (Netherlands), participated in international moot competitions, and interned in corporate law firms, a startup incubator and the Costa Rican Congress.
 He is interested in tech law, international business law and dispute resolution.

 Feel free to connect @ https://www.linkedin.com/in/jorgegonzalez12/

 👨💻Want to share feedback?
 Did we miss something important?
 Let us know!
 We would love to hear from you at firstname.lastname@example.org or simply just comment below!